 - What unique contribution would you bring to enhance the learning experience of your cohort of student peers?

 Update your resume or curriculum vitae.
 Provide a chronology of your academic and professional experience, highlighting the most relevant educational and work activities.
 Include any interests or volunteer work that have prepared you for this course of study.

 Identify people who are willing to write letters of recommendation for you.
-You’ll need to submit two to three letters of recommendation from professional or academic references as part of your application.
+You’ll need to request two to three letters of recommendation from professional or academic references.
 Ask individuals who know you well and have seen you play a major role on a substantial project, such as faculty members, mentors or supervisors.
-You’ll need their email addresses for the Graduate School application.
+You’ll need the email addresses of you recommenders for the Graduate School application.
 They'll each be sent an email directing them to a secure website where they'll submit their recommendations.

 Prepare a digital portfolio of your work (highly recommended).
 Applicants are encouraged to submit a digital portfolio.
 Although it’s not required, the portfolio gives the review committee a better idea of your experience and skillset.

 Your portfolio can be anything that demonstrates your interests or creativity through three to five examples of previous work.
 You can include screenshots of an app you built, a video of a project you worked on, a video for a Kickstarter campaign you launched and so on.